fieldtrip/website/faq/coordsys.md

 See also [here](https://brainder.org/2012/09/23/the-nifti-file-format/) (search for "Orientation information").
 In case the `qform_code` or `sform_code` is 2, the coordinates are aligned to another file, or to the “truth” (with an arbitrary coordinate center).
 In that case the assumption that the orientation of the world coordinate system is RAS may not hold.

-Various software implementations that write NIfTI files are inconsistent with assigning the `qform_code` and/or `sform_code`, hence you should be cautious with the interpretation of the coordinate system.
+Warning: various software implementations that write NIfTI files are inconsistent with assigning the `qform_code` and/or `sform_code`, hence you should be cautious with the interpretation of the coordinate system.

 ## Details on the Paxinos-Franklin mouse coordinate system